 (v) A discussion board, facilitated by the course tutor will also be used for all students to contribute ideas and questions throughout the duration of the course.

 This will comprise of a mixture of seminar content, discussion and group activities.

 The first day will build on the pre-intensive content to explore different perspectives of service, the models of service production, the concept of 'value added', and the role of service organisations and service users during the service production process.
 It will focus especially on a 'service logic' approach at the micro level, and the implications for service delivery, design and management.
-Group activities will take the form of case study exercises based on the application of a 'service logic' to service delivery and design.
-This will include a customer journey map exercise, using customer personas to explore the various service interactions and the implications for value creation/destruction and service management.
+Group activities will take the form of discussions and case study exercises based on the application of a 'service logic' to service delivery and design.

-This part of the course will focus on preparation of the assignment and is comprised of four elements:
+This part of the course will focus on preparation of the assignment and is comprised of the following elements:

-(ii) During the period between the intensive course and assignment submission, students will also be encouraged and supported to share ideas, reflections and learning about their assignment preparation on the discussion board;
+(ii) During the period between the intensive course and assignment submission, students will also be encouraged and supported to share ideas, reflections and learning on the discussion board;

 The student experience will combine independent learning with seminars and group activities to facilitate a supportive and active learning environment.
-This will include independent study, seminars, and group activities, including problem-based case studies and real-time investigations of service delivery models.
+This will include independent study, seminars, and group activities, including problem-based case studies and investigations of service delivery models.
 The approach will also support critical reflection on service theory in different settings, including the participants' own specific areas of interest.
-For asynchronous students the student experience will be an equitable alternative, replicated as far as possible through the use of seminars and group activities at 'cusp' times appropriate for course participants.
-These seminars will be conducted at 'cusp' times across several time zones.
-Not only will this create a workable number of students to engage with, it will also enable cross-national learning and challenge cultural stereotypes.

 Edinburgh Futures Institute (EFI) - On-Site Fusion Course Delivery Information: